antran89/blog/_posts/research/2015-01-06-measuring-rotation.md

 {:/comment}

-Finally, using a logarithm of a matrix to compute a rotation.
-For instance let $R_i, R_j \in \mathcal{R}^{3 \times 3}$ be two rotation matrices that we want to measure a similarity or a distance between them.
-Since these are rotations, natural thing to do is to measure an angle (3D) between these rotations.
+Finally, we can use a logarithm of a matrix to compute a rotation.
+For instance let $R_i, R_j \in \mathcal{R}^{3 \times 3}$ be two rotation matrices between which we want to measure a distance.
+Since these are rotations, the natural thing to do is to measure an angle (3D) between these rotations.

 $$
 d_g(R_i, R_j) = \theta
 $$

 Let’s analyze some properties of a rotation matrix.
 First, a rotation matrix is orthogonal $R^{-1} = R^T$.
-Second, an exponential of a skew-symmetric matrix is always a rotation matrix!.
-The Rodrigues’ rotation formula uses the fact and Lie algebra group $so(3)$ to represent a rotation using the exponential of a matrix.
+Second, an exponential of a skew-symmetric matrix is always a rotation matrix!
+Rodrigues’s rotation formula uses this fact and the Lie algebra group $so(3)$ to represent a rotation using the exponential of a matrix.

 $$
 R = \exp \left( \theta (\mathbf{u} \cdot \mathbf{L} )  \right)
 $$

-Where $u$ is the rotation axis and $\theta$ is the angle of rotation.
-The $L$ be the Lie group basis in $so(3)$ (three Hermitian matrices).
+where $u$ is the rotation axis and $\theta$ is the angle of rotation.
+The $L$ is the Lie group basis in $so(3)$ (three Hermitian matrices).

 Thus rotation from $R_i$ to $R_j$ is $R_i^T R_j$.
 The angle between two rotations is